civicrm/civicrm-dev-docs/docs/framework/cache.md

 * The `name` will be passed down to the storage system -- ensuring that different caches are stored separately.
     * Ex: In `Memcached`/`Redis`, the `name` becomes part of the cache-key.
     * Ex: In `SqlGroup`, the `name` corresponds to the field `civicrm_cache.group_name`.
+* There is an optional `withArray` parameter which if set to `fast` then the cache is wrapped in the `CRM_Utils_Cache_FastArrayDecorator` if type is memory and you have set to use memcache or redis.

 Once you have the `$cache` object, it supports all the methods of `CRM_Utils_Cache_Interface` and PSR-16.